Thousands of Nigerian hunters prepare to chase Boko Haram

 Borno state's new Gov. Babagana Zulum, who inherited the conflict after winning election earlier this year, said he is tired of applying conventional strategies against an extremist group that has killed and abducted tens of thousands of people and displaced millions.
 The unrest has created a vast humanitarian crisis.

-The governor recently approved the sourcing of at least 10,000 local hunters to help end the fighting.
+The governor recently approved the sourcing of at least 10,000 hunters to help end the fighting.

 While Nigeria's military would not comment, government spokesman Isa Gusau confirmed that the governor has decided to "aggressively explore every lawful means necessary in trying to put an end to the insurgency" after consultations with key stakeholders including elders and traditional rulers.